The #1 LeetCode alternative for quant finance.

 Community discussions

-LeetCode is an excellent platform for general software engineering interviews.
-But quant finance interviews require specialized preparation - trading intuition, financial mathematics, and industry-specific problems that LeetCode doesn't cover.
+LeetCode is excellent for general software engineering interviews, but quant finance interviews require specialized prep - trading intuition, financial math, and firm-specific problems.
+Myntbit fills that gap.